All You Will Get From Me is My Support. And My Respect.

 I'm disproportionally sad about the death of Anthony Head.
 We played brother Murray's One Night in Bangkok, as a tribute on Friday night, but I don't think it was a very good tribute - a song about chess written by half of Abba for a musical is an odd post mortem tribute.
 Also, it starts with a whirling eddy of Eastern orchestral vamps that confused everyone.

 I've always loved Tony Head.
 I adored him as Rupert "Ripper" Giles, in Buffy, of course.
 (I love how Americans think Rupert Giles is a perfectly acceptable English name.
-We're all called Rupert or Nigel and our teeth are just falling out of our heads).
-Giles was a dream of an Englishman.
-He is brave, steadfast, tweedy, bespectacled, romantic, tongue-tied, steely, a technophobe with an insatiable desire for knowledge, handsome, dashing, he has "a past", he's fiercely intelligent, witty, sexy, plays acoustic guitar with his eyes closed, and knows his way around a crossbow.
+We're all called Rupert or Nigel or Daphne, and our teeth are just falling out of our heads).
+Giles is a dream of an Englishman.
+A cinematic Englishman.
+He is brave, steadfast, tweedy, bespectacled, romantic, tongue-tied, steely, a technophobe with an insatiable desire for knowledge, handsome, dashing, has "a past", he's fiercely intelligent, witty, sexy, plays acoustic guitar with his eyes closed, and knows his way around the Dewey Decimal system.
 He's also kind, thoughtful, loyal and caring.
 If you were Buffy you could do a lot worse for a father figure, even though he does compel you to tangle with the undead on a daily basis.
 A small price to pay.

 He's Giles to me, and it's ludicrous for a middle-aged man to find a fictional librarian and vampire hunter an aspirational figure.
-It's unlikely, at this point, that I'm going to grow up to be Rupert Giles, especially as Giles would have been a good decade younger than me when Buffy started.
+It's unlikely, at this point, that I'm going to grow up to be Rupert Giles, especially as Giles would have been a decade younger than me when Buffy started.
 Giles is a good man.
-Not a perfect man, a man who has made mistakes, but one who has learned from them and tried to be better, to be decent, and to be kind.
+Not a perfect man, a man who has made mistakes, but one who has learned from them and tried to be better, to be decent, to be kind.
 And to become the proprietor of a magic shop and suffer constant head trauma.
 That sounds like a reasonable ambition.
 That sounds like it's worth having a go at.
-Giles is a good man, and by all accounts, and despite his formidable acting chops, Anthony Head didn't have to reach very far to find that character.
+Giles is a fine man, and by all accounts, and despite his formidable acting chops, Anthony Head didn't have to reach very far to find that character.
 They all loved him.

 Comments